NLnetLabs/rtrtr/source/configuration.rst

 The unit of the type ``rtr`` takes a feed of Validated ROA Payloads (VRPs) from a Relying Party software instance via the RTR protocol.
 Along with a unique name, the only required argument is the IP or hostname of the instance to connect to, along with the port.

 Because the RTR protocol uses sessions and state, we don't need to specify a refresh interval for this unit.
+Should the server close the connection, by default RTRTR will retry every 60 seconds.
+This value is configurable wih the ``retry`` option.

 .. code-block:: text

     [units.rtr-unit-name]
     type = "rtr"
     remote = "validator.example.net:3323"

+It's also possible to configure RTR over TLS, using the ``rtr-tls`` unit type.
+When using this unit type, there is an additional configuration option, ``cacerts``, which specifies a list of paths to files that contain one or more PEM encoded certificates that should be trusted when verifying a TLS server certificate.

+The ``"rtr-tls"`` unit also uses the usual set of web trust anchors, so this option is only necessary when the RTR server doesn’t use a server certificate that would be trusted by web browser.
+This is, for instance, the case if the server uses a self-signed certificate in which case this certificate needs to be added via this option.

 JSON Unit
 +++++++++